 The law does not provide protection for statements made with knowledge of, or reckless disregard for, whether they are false. § 8.01-223.2(A).

-When a lawsuit is dismissed under this statute, the defendant “may” be awarded reasonable attorney’s fees and costs. § 8.01-223.2(B).
+When a lawsuit is dismissed or a subpoena is quashed under the statute, the defendant “may” be awarded reasonable attorney’s fees and costs. § 8.01-223.2(B).
 The law does not specify whether a stay of discovery is available.

 Virginia’s anti-SLAPP law does not address whether a trial court’s decision on an anti-SLAPP motion is immediately appealable.
 However, in 2020, the Virginia General Assembly amended the Virginia Code to provide a right to immediately appeal an order denying a defendant’s motion to prevent a case from moving forward based on various types of immunity, such as sovereign immunity or qualified immunity. § 8.01-670.1(B).
 Whether this new provision permits a party to immediately appeal a trial court’s decision on a motion asserting immunity under Virginia’s anti-SLAPP law has not yet been addressed by a Virginia court.